Valaa-Technologies/valaa-vault/docs/SECURITY.md

 ## 1.3. webarch Content is fundamentally static - ValOS Content is fundamentally dynamic

-HTML/JSON/etc. based web documents over HTTP are fundamentally static representations.
-Streaming API's, AJAX etc. do solve most practical needs for dynamic content updates but are still conceptually a hack.
+HTML/JSON/etc. web documents over HTTP are fundamentally static representations.
+Streaming API's, AJAX etc. do solve most practical needs for dynamic content updates but are still conceptually a bit of a hack.
+The content itself and the updates to that content are described using different paradigms: content is typically an object representation of some kind ands update are imperative functions which manipulate the object representation.

-ValOS partition event streams are dynamic change events from the get-go and are used by the gateway to rebuild the application and all data representations every time, including realtime changes coming downstream.
+In ValOS the state and its changes is purely represented using ValOS partition event streams only.
+These dynamic change events are used (`reduced`) by the gateways to build all types of application state, _both *logic* and *dynamic* state_ from ground up each time.
+This does not mean that ValOS would eliminate code or files altogether;

-Note: Setting up a ValOS gateway itself requires HTML boilerplate and the final result representation in browser context is naturally a DOM.
+traditional source code is used to perform computation and generate new events in response to user (and other) actions.
+Traditional UI presentation files are used to describe how the UI is presented based on the internal state.

-Also, while ValOS does distinguish between events and associated blobs in order to deliver binary files and source code, a considerable amount of application and data structures are constructed using purely events, not the source.
+Nevertheless this presentation/logic is the most superficial layer only and everything below it is converted to and from events.

 # 2. Terminology